The main street, Kardamyli

 The main road runs through Kardamyli which can cause the occasional traffic chaos with coaches and lorries trying to squeeze by each other.
 So first impressions may not be that great.
 If you are staying in Stoupa you will go though Kardamyli on the way from Kalamata.

 Kardamyli is a charming village with added attraction of Old Kardamyli [see below] which is hidden behind the modern town.
 There are several cafes, tavernas and hotels dotted around the main street and the sleepy side streets that lead to the waterside and small harbour.
-There are also some lovely shops and boutiques.
-I buy my olive oil from a tourist shop towards the north end of the town.
-I can never remember the name of the shop, [it’s next to Kimbo Cafe I think].
-They sell their home produced olive oil tucked away on a shelf on the right as you enter.
+There are also some lovely shops and boutiques along the main street.

 Andrew Bostock, author of Greece: The Peloponnese, published by Bradt, wrote much of his guide in Cafe Androuvista [AKA Anna’s].
 It’s a lovely cafe on the main road and it’s where I like to go for lunch [and a beer].
-I recently ‘discovered’ Yioryitsa’s Backyard Cafe which is hidden away in a beautiful passage and courtyard opposite the church.
-The food was lovely and they sometimes show films on a screen in the yard in the evening.
+Yioryitsa’s Backyard Cafe is hidden away in a beautiful passage and courtyard opposite the church.
+The food is lovely and they sometimes show films on a screen in the yard in the evening.
+Old Kardamyli Restaurant near the Old Town has recently opened and has a lovely shady location on the hill and their menu is traditional but with a lovely twist.

 Restaurant Dioskouri overlooking St John’s Bay in the south of Kardamyli is another wonderful place to stop and eat and admire the views.
 Their lentil salad with Mani smoked pork and orange is sublime.